toppev/strikepractice-public/README.md

 Public stuff related to StrikePractice spigot plugin.
 More stuff will be moved here so everything can be found in one place.

+# Reporting bugs

+You can open a new issue here to report any problems with StrikePractice or officially supported addons/resources.

 ## Table of contents